-We value the diversity of our Personnel and are committed to providing equal opportunity in all aspects of employment.
+We value the diversity of our employees and are committed to providing equal opportunity in all aspects of employment.

-8. Safety and Health
+9. Safety and Health

-Personnel are all responsible for maintaining a safe workplace by following safety and health rules and practices.
+Directors, employees, and officers are all responsible for maintaining a safe workplace by following safety and health rules and practices.
 The Company is committed to keeping its workplaces free from hazards.
 Please report any accidents, injuries, unsafe equipment, practices or conditions immediately to a supervisor or other designated person.
-In order to protect the safety of all Personnel, Personnel must report to work free from the influence of any substance that could prevent them from conducting work activities safely and effectively.
+In order to protect the safety of all employees, employees must report to work free from the influence of any substance that could prevent them from conducting work activities safely and effectively.

-9. Financial and Business Disclosure and Accuracy of Company Records and Reporting
+10. Financial and Business Disclosure and Accuracy of Company Records and Reporting